apify/apify-docs/sources/platform/integrations/slack.md

 # Slack integration

-**Learn how to integrate your Apify actors with Slack.
+**Learn how to integrate your Apify Actors with Slack.
 This article guides you from installation through to automating your whole workflow in Slack.**

 Tutorial can be found [here](https://help.apify.com/en/articles/6454058-apify-integration-for-slack).